HomeSEOThe "Search Everywhere" Strategy: SEO Beyond Google (TikTok, Reddit, AI)

 Key Insight: Reddit’s voting system is essentially crowdsourced search ranking.
 The community decides what content is valuable, and that determination influences both Reddit’s internal search and how Google indexes Reddit content.
 Focus on creating genuinely helpful content that the community wants to upvote.

 Your Reddit account history matters.
-Users check post history to assess credibility.
+Users check post history to judge credibility.
 An account that only posts promotional content will be ignored or banned.
 An account with a history of helpful comments and genuine participation earns trust.

 Be transparent about affiliations.
 If you work for a company or have a financial interest in something you’re discussing, disclose it upfront.
 Reddit respects transparency and punishes deception.
 “Full disclosure: I work for [company], but here’s my honest take…” goes a long way.

-Set up alerts using tools like F5Bot or TrackReddit to get notified when specific keywords appear in relevant subreddits.
+Set up alerts with tools like F5Bot or TrackReddit to get notified when specific keywords appear in relevant subreddits.
 When someone asks “What’s the best [your product category],” you have a chance to provide helpful information.

 Respond helpfully, not salesy.
 If someone asks about project management tools and you sell one, don’t just drop a link.
 Explain what factors they should consider, mention a few options (including competitors), and then mention yours with specific context about when it’s the best choice.
-This approach builds trust and often gets upvoted.
+This builds trust and often gets upvoted.

-AI Search Optimization and LLM Visibility
+AI search optimization and LLM visibility

 The game is different because there’s no traditional “ranking.”
 You’re either part of the AI’s training data and referenced in responses, or you’re not.
-The goal isn’t to rank #1—it’s to be mentioned, cited, or recommended when relevant queries come up.
+The goal isn’t to rank #1.
+It’s to be mentioned, cited, or recommended when relevant queries come up.

-How LLMs Source and Cite Information
+How LLMs source and cite information

 Did you know?
 Some AI tools now include real-time web search capabilities, meaning they can pull current information beyond their training data cutoff.
 This creates new opportunities for fresh content to appear in AI-generated responses, similar to traditional search engine optimization.

 Use consistent terminology.
-If you invent a framework or methodology, use the same terms consistently across all your content.
+If you invent a framework or methodology, use the same terms across all your content.
 This helps AI models recognize and associate those terms with you and your work.

 Create comprehensive resources.
 Long-form, thorough content that covers topics in depth is more likely to be used as training data and referenced in responses.
 A definitive guide that becomes the go-to resource in your niche has a better chance of AI visibility than thin content.

 FAQ schema is particularly valuable.
 It structures questions and answers in a format that’s easy for both traditional search engines and AI tools to parse and potentially reference.
-If your FAQ content is comprehensive and well-structured, it could appear in AI-generated responses.
+If your FAQ content is thorough and well-structured, it could appear in AI-generated responses.

-Guest posting on established platforms puts your proficiency into datasets that AI models likely trained on.
+Guest posting on established platforms puts your work into datasets that AI models likely trained on.
 A guest article on a major industry publication has a better chance of influencing AI responses than content only on your own site.

 Speaking at conferences and events generates coverage, mentions, and backlinks that reinforce your authority.
 The more your name and ideas appear across the web in authoritative contexts, the more likely AI tools will reference you.